animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Not that my lucidity needed evidence, but I explained the methods of late-2022 ChatGPT to inpatient and visitors, in early-February, Winter, 2019, while drugs were altering and innovating on the functioning of *my* biological neural networks.

-#### Guy whose name I don’t remember

-I heard piano playing just as I first left my ward, turned right, and from the open-area lounge area far ahead to the left, with big doors, music was coming, honestly beautifully, and I walked in on him playing, and found him really cool.

-But in principle, could thoughts be transmitted through ways other than sound?
-They can be [transmitted through pulse in the blood flow of one’s wrist]().

-They can also be [transmitted through EM signals to EEGs.]()

-And yet another mechanism might exist, if particles have small stochastic variations that can be decoded as intelligent by a — say, Pineal — region of the brain.

-I would say “But this is all speculative,” but telepathic information transmission, from my personally-common somewhat-possibly-rare-for-people-in-general experience, most definitely is not, so some mechanism must exist, and I think particle variations, in real-time if not only just during sleep, is said mechanism.

-Heck, even the tinnitus that started ringing in my ears due to the benzos could be connected to that system of information transmission, like beep beep beep-beep-beep sonogram.

-Or even just heart rate, which can be [sensed across fairly long distances]().

-Or even [pheromones](), as some scientists here and there so daringly and so bravely risk to publicly propose.
-Such pseudoscientific quackery that is, I say!

 #### Hudson

 Our other companion was Hudson, who caught me as I was being discharged and handed me this letter in an envelope, that I opened later from my apartment: